 Foreign currencies are translated in accordance with ASC 830, Foreign Currency Matters.
 Under the provisions of ASC 830, the local currencies used in the Organization's foreign operations are considered to be the functional currencies of these operations.
 Assets and liabilities denominated in each functional currency are translated to U.S. dollars (USD) using the exchange rate in effect at the date of the consolidated statement of financial position.
-Revenues, expenses, gains, and losses are translated using the average-exchange rate for the year.
+Revenues, expenses, gains, and losses are translated using the average exchange rate for the year.
 Gains or losses on foreign currency translation are recognized in the accompanying consolidated financial statements.
-The foreign currency exchange rate utilized within the consolidated statement of financial position at December 31, 2022 was USD 1/0.00163 CFA and USD 1/0.00043 TSH.
+The foreign currency exchange rate utilized within the consolidated statement of financial position at December 31, 2023 was USD 1/0.00168 CFA.

 The cumulative translation gain (loss) is included in net assets without donor restrictions.
-Loss on foreign currency translation for the year ended December 31, 2022 amounted to \$(681,738).
+Cumulative translation gain on foreign currency translation for the year ended December 31, 2023 amounted to \$752,421.